Art at 801

 L. Kelly Lyles

-Art at 801 Gallery, in 801 Lofts, promotes art to neighborhood residents and art lovers through three art openings each year.
+Art at 801 Gallery, in 801 Lofts, promotes art to neighborhood residents and art lovers thru three art openings each year.